ADVERTISEMENT

 What To Do On Valentine's Day Based On How Long You've Been Together

-Valentine’s Day is coming up, and with it comes the insurmountable pressure of doing something but not something that’s too something that would terrify someone so they run away screaming from you and then you die alone with a bunch of cats.
-That later eat your corpse.
-Just me then?
+Valentine’s Day is coming up, and with it comes the insurmountable pressure of doing something but not something that’s too something that would terrify someone so they run away screaming from you, and then you die alone with a bunch of cats that later eats your corpse.
+Just me, then?

-Like, obviously we all want to have some kind of plan for Valentine’s Day besides watching Bridget Jones’s Diary for the 40th time and eating all the chocolate your mom sent in one sitting.
+Obviously, we all want to have some kind of plan for Valentine’s Day besides watching Bridget Jones’s Diary for the 40th time and eating all the chocolate your mom sent in one sitting.
 But depending on how long you’ve been dating, you don’t want to put too much pressure on the situation.
-So what should you do with your significant other, or your not-yet-significant other, on Valentine’s Day?
+So what should you do with your significant other, or your not-yet-significant other, on VDay?
 We figured it out.
-Here’s what you should do based on how long you’ve been seeing each other.
+Here’s how you should spend Valentine’s Day based on how long you’ve been together.

 Less Than 1 Month